Proofreading software (a.k.a. ‘grammar checkers’) has become much more in demand and finding the best one, even more so.

 - Desktop version

-- Improves writing style and strength
+- Improves writing style and gives big picture feedback

 - Strong plagiarism detection